 Unlike Apple Music, Spotify offers a free plan that includes ads.
 Though highly restrictive, this allows would-be subscribers to experience Spotify without paying a dime.
 However, this type of availability seems to be working, as there are currently 180 million Spotify total users worldwide as of mid-2018.

 Like the other two services on this list, Spotify Premium gives you the ability to play any song, both on-demand and offline.
 Where Spotify Premium excels is with its “Discover Weekly” feature, which suggests music based on your music preferences and listening history.
 You also have access to custom playlists, which are put together by theme, decades, and genre.
+And remember, you can import playlists to Spotify as well.

 Even better, you can scrobble your Spotify music with Last.FM to get recommendations based on your tastes.